active-group/reacl/doc/intro.md

 represent simple text nodes.

-In the following, we build a small application showing the current time in diferent timezones using this `clock` function, introducing the main concepts of Reacl on the way.
+In the following, we build a small application showing the current time in diferent timezones, introducing the main concepts of Reacl on the way.

 ### Reacl components

-Besides the primitive virtual DOM elements, there are Reacl components that offer additional features to implement a web application.
+Besides the primitive virtual DOM elements, there are *Reacl components* which offer additional features to implement a web application.

 Reacl components are usually created from templates called *classes*.
 Classes can be defined via the macro `defclass`.
 We start